OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 1. Survey Results Collection

 ## Messaging
-When a message is sent it is possible to
+When a message is sent it is possible to specify a call method or use the one set up in your account.